sarangs1621/CodeFoeces_Problems/README.md

 Print t integers — the required numbers a+b.

+# A. Bear and Big Brother
+Bear Limak wants to become the largest of bears, or at least to become larger than his brother Bob.

+Right now, Limak and Bob weigh a and b respectively.
+It's guaranteed that Limak's weight is smaller than or equal to his brother's weight.

+Limak eats a lot and his weight is tripled after every year, while Bob's weight is doubled after every year.

+After how many full years will Limak become strictly larger (strictly heavier) than Bob?

+**Input**

+The only line of the input contains two integers a and b (1 ≤ a ≤ b ≤ 10) — the weight of Limak and the weight of Bob respectively.

+**Output**

+Print one integer, denoting the integer number of years after which Limak will become strictly larger than Bob.

 # A. Watermelon
 One hot summer day Pete and his friend Billy decided to buy a watermelon.
 They chose the biggest and the ripest one, in their opinion.
 After that the watermelon was weighed, and the scales showed w kilos.
 They rushed home, dying of thirst, and decided to divide the berry, however they faced a hard problem.